paulelliott/fabrication-site/views/_content.markdown

     # => 99
     # => 100
     # => 101

+Alternatively, you can specify the starting point for all sequences globally with a configuration setting.
+(See Configuration tab)

 If you are generating something like an email address, you can pass it a block and the block response will be returned.